London Zoo Introduces Rare Sumatran Tiger To Breeding Program, It Is Immediately Killed By Potential Mate

 “As with all big cats, introductions, however carefully planned, are always considered to be high risk,” the zoo said.

-The Tiger Territory was then closed for the rest of the day at London Zoo while the team focused on caring for Asim.
+After the fatal encounter, the tiger territory was closed for the rest of the day at the London Zoo while the team focused on caring for Asim.